 Understanding the city

 Working in partnership with taxi drivers, building world class technology and ensuring that cities and their inhabitants can move freely is actually our daily routine.

-Understanding the whys can be done only by constantly running competitor research studies, customer surveys and user testing studies, all in order to find the right answers to all our questions.
+Understanding this required constantly running competitor studies, customer surveys and also having people invited to user testing studies, all in order to find the right answers to all our questions.

 Following the normal iteration process, Ideate → Prototype → Test → Measure, we spend a lot of time trying different approaches in order to find the right solution.

-While exploring different paths we look at what's happening in terms of innovation, guidelines, new trends and most important, our users feedback.
-We learn from every single iteration and we apply all this in our work flow.
+While exploring different paths we look at what's happening in terms of innovation, guidelines, new trends and most important, our users' feedback.
+We learned from every single iteration and we applied all this in our work flow.

 While we were touching the core of our app we wanted to not only to make it faster but also to make it more human.
 We wanted to create a more local feeling and make use of a modern UI, while creating a consistent look & feel.